Profiat Duran: Kelimmat ha-Goyim ("Shame of the Gentiles")

 Connected with this epistle is the polemic Kelimmat ha-Goyim ("Shame of the Gentiles"), a criticism of Christian dogmas, written in 1397 at the request of Don Hasdai Crescas, to whom it was dedicated.
 In it, Duran states the principle that the most convincing polemical technique is to argue within one's opponents own assumptions.
 Using the knowledge of Latin he gained from his medical studies and the indoctrination he received as a converso, he identifies what he sees as internal contradictions within the New Testament, and discrepancies between its literal text and church dogma.
 The work can be seen as a precursor of modern textual criticism.
 In about 1397 Duran wrote an anti-Christian polemic, Kelimat ha-Goyim (“Shame of the Gentiles”) which some have seen as having discredited the Gospels and other early Christian writings.
 Although he did not accept the defence used by Nachmanides at the Disputation of Barcelona (1263) of "two Jesuses" in the Talmud.
 He argued that the old Spanish word for pigs, Marrano [see too: Marranos], was derived from the Hebrew word for conversion, hamarah.

 Hesheb ha-Efod ("The ephod's girdle")

 In 1395 Duran compiled an almanac in twenty-nine sections entitled Ḥesheb ha-Efod ("The ephod's girdle"), and dedicated to Moses Zarzal, writer and physician to Henry III of Castile (1379–1406).
-That Duran was familiar with the philosophy of Aristotle as interpreted by the Arabian philosophers, is apparent from his synoptic commentary on Maimonides' Moreh Nebukim, which was published at Sabbionetta in 1553, at Jessnitz in 1742, and at Zolkiev in 1860.
+That Duran was familiar with the philosophy of Aristotle as interpreted by Muslim philosophers, is apparent from his synoptic commentary on Maimonides' The Guide for the Perplexed, which was published at Sabbionetta in 1553, at Jeßnitz in 1742, and at Zhovkva in 1860.